 Participation awards are permissible (one per participant) as long as they meet the conditions outlined in Bylaws 16.1.4.2 and 16.1.4.3 and are provided by the NCAA selected student-athlete participation awards licensee.
 The NCAA championships and alliances group will be responsible for selecting the participation awards that will be provided.
-The NCAA championship administrator will work with the participating institutions regarding delivery of mementos after championship competition.
-Participant awards will not be distributed at the site of the championship(s).
+Participant awards will be distributed at the site of the championship(s).